VOCABULARY TO DESCRIBE

 Reforestation: to replant an area with trees

-Exploitation: taking selfish or unfair advantage of someone or something
+Exploitation: taking selfish or unfair advantage of

 Exploration: investigation of something